-- D1.
+D1.
 A deduction of 2 points.
 A review of all types of inspections using the Random Operator Sample List showed that the state had not met the established inspection intervals set in their procedures.
-This included Standard, PAPI, D&A and OQ type inspections. - D4.
-A deduction of 1 point.
-The state was not verifying the operator's integrity management programs annually to insure they are completing a full cycle of the IMP process.
-They will develop a short list of topics to be set as standing agenda items for discussion during their quarterly meetings with their largest operators. - D7.
-A deduction of 2 points.
-State could not provide documentation that active compliance actions were routinely being reviewed or monitored.
+This included Standard, PAPI, D&A and OQ type inspections.

-Total points scored for this section: 45 Total possible points for this section: 50
+Total points scored for this section: 48 Total possible points for this section: 50